X-on/surgeryconnect-patient-api-docs/source/includes/_files.md

 `imageWidth` | Integer | The width of the image file.
 This is `null` if the file is not an image, or if the dimensions could not otherwise be obtained.
 `mimeType` | String | The MIME type of the file.
 `originalName` | String | The original name of the file when uploaded.
+`photoCreatedAt` | String | The timestamp when this photo was originally taken (if this file is an image).
 `size` | Integer | The size of the file in bytes.